BS, Biological Sciences, Stanford University

 PhD, Neuroscience, University of California Berkeley

 My years in inner city public schools, first as a student, and then as a researcher, have led me to concentrate my translational work on reducing the income achievement gap.
-Research on brain maturation and plasticity will help determine the best age at which to intervene.
-Research on cognitive development will guide the design of programs to boost cognitive skills and academic achievement.
 Ultimately, the goal of my research is to promote positive educational and health outcomes for all individuals, regardless of socioeconomic background.

 Brain plasticity, learning, structural and functional neuroimaging, real-world academic outcomes

 Mackey, A. P., Finn, A. S., Leonard, J. A., Jacoby-Senghor, D. S., West, M. R., Gabrieli, C. F. O., & Gabrieli, J. D. E. (2015).
 Neuroanatomical correlates of the income-achievement gap.
 Psychological Science, 26(6), 925–33.

 Mackey, A. P., Miller Singley, A. T., & Bunge, S. A. (2013).
 Intensive reasoning training alters patterns of brain connectivity at rest.
 The Journal of Neuroscience, 33(11), 4796–803.

 Mackey, A. P., Whitaker, K. J., & Bunge, S. A. (2012).
 Experience-dependent plasticity in white matter microstructure: reasoning training alters structural connectivity.
 Frontiers in Neuroanatomy. http://doi.org/10.3389/fnana.2012.00032

 Mackey, A. P., Hill, S. S., Stone, S. I., & Bunge, S. A. (2011).
 Differential effects of reasoning and speed training in children.
 Developmental Science, 14(3), 582–590.